 Control-T. Artscripts are re-read on each run, so you can refine your code in a text editor and see the results in Playscii with a keystroke.

 You can also run Artscripts from the dev console with the scr command, and you can set an art script to run every N seconds with the screv command.
 You can also run them from Game Mode code with an Art's run_script and run_script_every methods.

 Artscripts are kept in the artscripts/ subfolder of your Playscii documents folder, and have an .arsc file extension.
 Every line in an art script must be valid Python code.
 Comment lines starting with # are fine.

 An Artscript executes from within the Art's namespace, so referring to self from one refers to the Art itself.
 An iterator class called TileIter provides an easy way to iterate over all tiles in all frames and layers in an art, like so:

 for frame, layer, x, y in TileIter(self): self.set_char_index_at(frame, layer, x, y, random.randint(0, 64))The above code sets every tile in the art to a random (indices 0 through 64) character.

 There are a few example Artscripts included in the Playscii application folder, most of which were written early in its development. conway.arsc runs a variant of Conway's Game of Life on each tile in the art, dissolve.arsc does an odd dissolve-like effect, and so on.

 If you write an Artscript that's broadly useful and would be worth including with Playscii, please let us know!
-A pull request for the project's Bitbucket would be easiest to integrate, but email works too.
+A pull request for the project's page would be easiest to integrate, but email works too.

 << back to main documentation page